 Steps to Develop a Résumé

-Regardless of the résumé template you use, you should always keep these guidelines in mind:
+When it comes to résumés, you should always keep these guidelines in mind:

-- Keep your résumé to two pages, including references.
+- Keep your résumé to two pages

-- Align dates on the right side of the page.
+- Align dates on the right side of the page

-- Use consistent formatting (indentation, capitalization, bullets, punctuation, etc.).
+- Use consistent formatting (indentation, capitalization, bullets, punctuation, etc.)

 NOTE: Teacher certification students use Education, Certification, and Teaching Experience as the first three section headings.
 Recruiters consistently tell us that this is what they want to see.